 Not forgetting opposite the development, where you can get local food from the coffeeshop and even a zhi char stall.
 And a newly opened Bread Talk.

 The accessibility to the development is pretty good as well.
 Although we do not quite like that despite the size of the plot of land, there is only one entrance from Fourth Avenue.
-That being said, all the houses located along Fourth Avenue are big landed properties, so in terms of road traffic coming in and out it should be manageable.
+That being said, all the houses located along Fourth Avenue are big landed properties, so in terms of road traffic coming in and out, it should be manageable.
 You can get quick access to the PIE via Eng Neo Avenue and Bukit Timah can get you to town and the city in one straight road.
-Although you do have to look out for traffic during the peak hours as it can get quite heavy.
+Although you do have to look out for traffic during peak hours as it can get quite heavy.

 With Sixth Avenue MRT station right at your doorstep however, we do think that there is much less of a need to drive if you were to stay here.
-In anticipation of that, and the possibility of strong rental demand due to the location, the developers have actually planned for less carpark lots than there are units.
+In anticipation of that and the possibility of strong rental demand due to the location, the developers have actually planned for fewer carpark lots than there are units.
 However, at the price you are paying it would be nice to be guaranteed at least a lot per unit.

-Fourth Avenue Residences sits on a nice triangular shaped plot of land.
+Fourth Avenue Residences sits on a nice triangular-shaped plot of land.
 Again, we do wish that there was some way to fashion an entrance from Bukit Timah road directly in, but the developers were probably limited by the presence of the MRT station.
 Do also note that for Block 6, certain high units have a blocked view as this is due to the security of certain VIPs that live in the landed areas before the development.

 Here you can see the viewpoints for the different units.